www.crexi.com - The Commercial Real Estate Exchange

 Downtown Pittburgh with a park on the side of the river featuring fall foliage

-• Home to nearly 2.5 million in the metropolitan area, Pittsburgh is the 26th largest in the US.
+• Home to nearly 2.5 million in the metropolitan area, Pittsburgh has more than 307,000 residents within its city limits.

 • Greater Pittsburgh includes Allegheny, Armstrong, Beaver, Butler, Fayette, and Westmoreland counties.

-• The median age is 34.1, which is lower than the figure in the state.
+• The median age in Pittsburgh is 34.5, which is about 20% lower than the overall figure for the state.

-• Over 47% hold a bachelor’s degree or an advanced degree, about 10% higher than the rate in Pennsylvania and the US.
+• Over 53% of Pittsburgh residents hold a bachelor’s degree or an advanced degree, about 1.5 times higher than the rate in Pennsylvania overall.

 • The three most prominent universities in the metropolitan area are the University of Pittsburgh, Carnegie Mellon University, and Duquesne University.